-Scott Alderman began working in the live music business in 1979, first as a roadie and stage manager in rock & roll, and then as road manager and agent for touring jazz artists.
-In the eighties, he owned and booked Fat Tuesday’s, a New York City Jazz club.
+Scott Alderman began working in the live music business after getting thrown out of college in 1979, first as a roadie and stage manager in rock & roll, and then as road manager, agent, and club owner in the jazz business.

 After getting clean in 1987, he worked in human services as a counselor at an AIDS hospice in New York City, and at psychiatric hospitals and methadone clinics in Washington, D.C. and San Francisco.
 In the nineties, his career included stints in management and operations, first at Lehman Brothers and then at Morgan Stanley.
 In 1998, he was on the management team that took a consolidation of national messenger and courier companies public.
 The turn of the millennium saw Scott return to the music business to launch the Tattoo the Earth festivals.
 In 2001, after the law banning tattooing in Massachusetts was overturned, he produced the first tattoo festivals in the state.
 More recently, he ran a program at Columbia University College of Physicians and Surgeons, and was a founding director of the Center for Narrative Practice.

 Scott lives in Massachusetts with his wife and kid.

 Set against a backdrop of New York City in the grungy, glittering 1980s, Get Off is a memoir about desperate living, hidden promise, double lives, and the danger of getting too much too soon.